0xpedrojorge/Rust_Interpreter/README.txt

 DONE -- adding grammar rules for boolean expressions.
 DONE -- define new type rules for boolean expressions.

-e) In printAbsTree.c : define a function printBool(BoolExpr* b) which prints the abstract syntax tree stored in b.
+DONE e) In printAbsTree.c : define a function printBool(BoolExpr* b) which prints the abstract syntax tree stored in b.

 ============================================================